Ideological restrictions on naturalization in U.S. law: History of ideological qualifications for naturalization

 In 1950, amidst hysteria and fear of communists, the Internal Security Act was passed into law.
 It expressly excluded communists, totalitarians, and fascists from the US for the first time.
-Unlike the 1903 Immigration Act, which excluded only a few dozen anarchists, the Internal Security Act barred thousands foreigners from entering the US, at least on a temporary basis.
+Unlike the 1903 Immigration Act, which excluded only a few dozen anarchists, the Internal Security Act barred thousands of foreigners from entering the US, at least on a temporary basis.
 When immigration laws were overhauled in the 1952 McCarran-Walter Act, these exclusions—along with all prior exclusions, such as those for anarchists—were recodified.
 The McCarran-Walter Act also explicitly allowed the deportation of naturalized citizens who engaged in subversive activities.

 In 1987, the passage of section 901 of the Foreign Relations Authorization Act temporarily stopped many deportations based on speech or association, namely those "any past, current or expected beliefs, statements, or associations which, if engaged in by a United States citizen in the United States, would be protected under the Constitution of the United States."
 Several aspects of the Act, however, limited its protections.
 Its exemptions allowed regulation of some otherwise protected speech, and in 1988 the protections provided by the act were limited to nonimmigrant aliens, leaving resident aliens without protection.

 Congress went even further with the Immigration Act of 1990.
 It limited the exclusion of aliens to those whose "entry or proposed activities within the United States would have potentially serious adverse foreign policy consequences."
 Furthermore, aliens cannot be excluded on the basis of their beliefs and activities that would be lawful in the US unless such activity "would compromise a compelling" foreign policy interest.
 These amendments addressed only the exclusion and deportation of aliens, however, leaving ideological restrictions on naturalization untouched.